 The directive also outlines an expectation of increased resources, personnel and training to be better able to understand the predicate offences and be better equipped to tackle them.

-It is mandatory that all Financial institution be well equipped with technology that is up to standards, meaning that it must be adapted to the new predicate offences.
+All Financial institution be well equipped with technology that is up to standards, meaning that it must be adapted to the new predicate offences.

 The new directive will also increase the scope of liability beyond individuals to also include legal persons, meaning entire corporate entities and companies may be held responsible.
 Punishments for legal persons may range from a temporary ban on operation to judicial supervision or even permanent closure.

 Another significant change is the introduction of ‘aiding and abetting’ as an offence, to help suppress the market.
 Before 6AMLD, EU regulations only punished those who benefited directly from the laundered money, but under the new rules any ‘enablers’ will also be liable.